BOOK TWO of THE STRANJE HOUSE NOVELS

 I scramble up, springing after her, dodging trees and bounding over fallen logs.
 Behind me, I hear Alexander scramble to his feet.
 He quickly passes me in pursuit of the traitor.

-I hope you enjoyed this unedited sneak peek at Refuge For Masterminds.
+I hope you enjoyed this unedited excerpt from Refuge For Masterminds.